A Cooperative Extension System Basic Investing Home Study Course

 Dear Home Study Course Reader,

 Welcome to the home study course Investing For Your Future.
 This 11-unit home study course was developed by the Cooperative Extension System for beginning investors with small dollar amounts to invest at any one time.
+It is updated annually to keep it current.
 We assumed that many readers will be investing for the first time or selecting investment products, such as a stock index fund or unit investment trust, that they have not purchased previously.

 The course units were developed in a logical order.
 "Basic" topics such as setting goals, investment terms (e.g., diversification, dollar-cost averaging, asset allocation), and finding money to invest lay a foundation to help readers understand how and why they’re investing.
 You’ll also begin to understand that there’s generally a trade off between risk and reward.
 The more risk an investor assumes, the greater the chance of a high long-term return, as well as the greater chance of short-term losses along the way.